kpardew/workout-tracker/README.md

 2) Create a database "YOUR_DATABASE" with username "YOUR_DATABASE_USER_NAME" and password "YOUR_DATABASE_PASSWORD"

 #### Database Schema
 Since this is currently a trivial application, there isn't much of a schema to speak of.
-There is one table called workouts, with the following attributes:
+There is one table called ```workouts```, with the following attributes:

 attribute | type
 --------- | ----